 c.
 And this temple to lie in ruins: This was the real problem – not that God’s people lived in paneled houses, but that they lived in such personal comfort and luxury while the temple was in ruins.

 i.
 The problem was simply wrongly ordered priorities.
-They were content to let the cause of the Lord suffer at the expense of their comfort.
-Instead, they should have felt no rest until the work of God was as prosperous as their personal lives, and been as willing to sacrifice for work of God as they were for their personal comfort and luxury.
+They were content to let the cause of the LORD suffer rather than give up their comfort.
+Instead, they should have felt no rest until the work of God was as prosperous as their personal lives.
+They should have been as willing to sacrifice for the work of God as they were for their personal comfort and luxury.

 · “We can’t get much done at the temple, and I’m tired of living in a wreck.
 Time to start the remodel at home.”

 · “God wants me to give attention to things at home – home comes first.”

 · “I would fund more construction at the temple, but all my money is tied up with my home renovation.”